petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * pipenv might not be available on metacentrum // not necessary with currently used packages (grad-cam, lime not tested)
 * confusion matrix pdf binary has 2 legends and overwritten text #DONE#
 * some earlier runs (astral-paper-14)' confusion matrix counts don't add up, ok on eval
+* activating singularity 23.02 on adan - complains, but runs

 write: